sp-soul/sp-soul.github.io/README.md

 ## Assets
 I've stored them in the `static` directory, but it could be called anything.
 There isn't a task runner so I'd recommend minifying and o
 ## Can I use this site?
 Absolutely!
 Feel free to fork the repo and use the site as a basis for your own portfolio and blog.
-All I asked is that you remove my blog posts, page content, and styling 👍
+All I ask is that you remove my blog posts, page content, and styling 👍